 Exposure

 Exposed Non-exposed

-Number of cases a 1 a m1
+Number of cases a1 a m1

-Person-time at risk t 1 to t
+Animal-time at risk t 1 to t

-Note For simplicity, we will refer to the frequency of disease in individuals, but these could also be measured in groups of individuals (eg number of families affected).
+Note For simplicity, we will refer to the frequency of disease in animals, but these could also be measured in groups of animals (eg number of herds affected).
 We will refer to associations as though we believe them to be causal.
 Criteria for inferring causation are reviewed in Chapter 1.